Johnson County War: Early killings

-On July 20, 1889, a range detective from the Association named George Henderson accused Ella Watson, a local rancher, of stealing cattle from a fellow rancher by the name of Albert John Bothwell.
-The cattlemen sent riders to seize Ella before capturing her husband Jim Averell as well.
-Both of them were subsequently hanged from a tree.
+On July 20, 1889, a range detective from the WSGA named George Henderson accused Ella Watson (better known as Cattle Kate), a local rancher, of stealing cattle from a fellow rancher by the name of Albert John Bothwell.
+The cattlemen sent riders to seize Watson before capturing her husband Jim Averell as well.
+Both of them were subsequently lynched.
 This gruesome act was one of the rare cases in the Old West in which a woman was lynched, an event that appalled many of the local residents and paved the way for future events in the war.
 County Sheriff Frank Hadsell arrested six men for the lynching and a trial date was set.
-However, before the trial, threats were sent to the witnesses who would testify against the aggressors.
+However, before the trial, threats were sent to the witnesses who were to testify against the aggressors.
 One of those witnesses was young Gene Crowder, who mysteriously disappeared under unknown circumstances before the trial.
-Another, Jim's nephew and foreman Frank Buchanan, disappeared from the county as well after a shoot-out with unknown suspects, and was presumed to be hiding or murdered.
+Another, Averell's nephew and foreman Frank Buchanan, disappeared from the county as well after a shootout with unknown suspects, and was presumed to be hiding or murdered.
 Ralph Cole, another nephew of Averell's, died on the day of the trial from poisoning.

-Enemies of the Association soon fought back.
-George Henderson, the range detective who had accused Ella Watson, was murdered near Sweetwater Creek in October 1890.
+Enemies of the WSGA soon fought back.
+Henderson, the range detective who had accused Watson, was murdered near Sweetwater Creek in October 1890.
 The cattle barons soon tightened their control and hunted down those who tried to oppose them.
-The double lynching of the Averells was followed by the lynching of Tom Waggoner, a horse trader from Newcastle, in June 1891.
-A friend of Waggoner named Jimmy the Butcher, who was once arrested for rustling from the Standard Cattle Company, was also murdered.
-Range detective Tom Smith killed a suspected rustler, and when he was indicted for murder, political connections of the Association secured his release.
-These killings would precipitate more hostilities and violence in the years to come.
+The double lynching of the Averells was followed by the lynching of Tom Waggoner, a horse trader from Newcastle, Wyoming, in June 1891.
+A friend of Waggoner named Jimmy the Butcher, who was once arrested for rustling cattle belonging to the Standard Cattle Company, was also murdered.
+Range detective Tom Smith killed a suspected rustler, and when he was indicted for murder, political connections to the WSGA secured his release.
+These killings precipitated more hostilities and violence in the years to come.